 But it isn’t all good news.
 While Europe seems united behind common legislation, there have been delays and confusion.
 What works for some countries, doesn’t work for others, leading to a further lack of clarity and direction.
 So, while Europe was first, other regions are quickly catching up, as open banking spreads around the world.

-To explore this, we sat down with someone who has witnessed the rise of European open banking up close and personal.
+To explore this, we sat down with someone who has witnessed the rise of open banking in Europe up close and personal.

-Panagiotis Kriaris has been at the forefront of global open banking since it began.
+Since global open banking began, Panagiotis Kriaris has been at the forefront of the market and movement.
 He has spent his career at the intersection of business and technology, bringing senior expertise to financial services across the board, including banking payments, fintech, and e-commerce.

 Today, Panagiotis is the head of business development at a payment services provider based in Germany, bringing innovation, digitization, customer experience, and partnership expertise wherever he goes.

 The story of open banking in Europe goes back nearly a decade to around 2013.

 The key date, however, is January 13, 2018, when legislation known as the Payments Services Directive 2 (PSD2) came into effect.
 Although the legislation applied across the EU, it was implemented at the local level of each country.